Jobhdez/JSlalg/README.md

 # JSlalg
-This is a small (toy) exercise to learn JS.

-I wrote some basic vector and matrix and polynomial classes so I can learn to write comfortably in JavaScript.
+I wrote some basic vector and matrix math.

 I also built a little API in express.

 ## Dependencies
 1. Clone this repo and `npm install`
 ```